Trump packs trade team with veterans of steel wars with China

 Ross told CNN last week that Trump will not be "willy nilly slapping a 45 percent tariff on everything," but will maintain the threat of tariffs as part of negotiations.

+In an emailed statement to Reuters, Ross said he would divest "all holdings and board seats that pose conflicts" but declined to answer other questions on his plans for Trump's trade policy and engagement with China.

-If DiMicco is named head of USTR, his personal blog gives some indication of how he would approach China.
+The personal blog of DiMicco, meanwhile, gives some indication of how he would approach China if he was named head of USTR.
 He has accused China of waging a "mercantilist trade war" on the United States for two decades, through currency manipulation, unfair subsidies and intellectual property theft.

 On the issue of currency manipulation, many economists disagree, saying Beijing is no longer keeping its yuan artificially undervalued to make its exports cheap, citing the hundreds of billions of dollars in reserves it has spent to prop up the yuan's value this year.